-The Oratory Prep School
+The Oratory Prep School, Goring Heath

 On my hitlist for ages and finally I'm in to snoop!
 The Muddy verdict is in on this highly- regarded Catholic prep school in South Oxfordshire.

-The Oratory Prep School is a Catholic day and boarding school for 430 kids (60% boys to 40% girls), tickling the Oxfordshire/Berks border for children 2-13, with an average of 12 per class in pre-prep and 15 in prep.
+The Oratory Prep School is a Catholic day and boarding school for 430 kids (60/40 boys to girls), tickling the Oxfordshire/Berks border for children 2-13, with an average of 12 per class in pre-prep and 15 in prep.
 The school was established back in 1859 but only moved to its current location, set in 65 acres of gorgeous Chilterns countryside, in 1969.
 The prep school, built in 1910, isn’t quite as grand as the drop-dead-gorgeous boys-only Oratory Senior School down the road, and it’s a bit Seventies in parts (internal wood cladding will not appeal to all) but with its black and white Tudor-style beaming, extravagant fireplaces and beautiful dining room, it still has plenty to recommend it aesthetically.
-An onsite Nursery opened in January 2014.
+An onsite Nursery/Pre-Prep opened in January 2014.

 In a word, impressive.
 With no squeeze on space and healthy pupil numbers comes investment and there are 5 full sized rugby pitches, 8 mini pitches, 6 football pitches, 8 mini football pitches and 7 cricket pitches, plus a brand new astroturf for tennis, netball and hockey and a multi-purpose sports hall.
 A big calling card for The Oratory Prep is its indoor 25m swimming pool plus separate learner pool, which opened in 2009.
 All kids from pre-prep up have weekly swimming lessons, and there are special squad training sessions before and after school.